ra1ndeer/ra1ndeer.github.io/index.md

 ## About me
 ---
 My name is Luís Franco.
 I hold a BSc in Engineering Physics from Instituto Superior Técnico, a faculty from the University of Lisbon, and I'm currently finishing my Master's degree in Applied Mathematics in that same institution.
 This blog exists because I needed to gather all my research notes, code and math snippets in a single place.
-And if I'm gathering them all in a single spot, might as well make it public, someone might find what I post helpful.
+And if I'm gathering all my notes and projects in a single spot, might as well make them public, someone might find what I post helpful.

-Find me on [LinkedIn](https://www.linkedin.com/in/ra1ndeer/) and [Twitter](https://twitter.com/ra1nd33r).
+Find me on [LinkedIn](https://www.linkedin.com/in/ra1ndeer/), [Twitter](https://twitter.com/ra1nd33r), or [GitHub](https://github.com/ra1ndeer).

+If you want to get in touch, here's my email: luisbap1999@gmail.com